 Product Gym: Are there any good resources like books, blogs, websites, or podcasts you would like to recommend to our readers who are looking to becoming better Product Managers?

 Sandor Boldog: There are a number of books out there but the two I would highly recommend are “Inspired” by Marty Cagan.
 It’s an amazing book to help understand what the ideal product development process should look like.
 And also “The Hard Thing About Hard Things,” by Ben Horowitz.
-That’s a great one for a lot of lessons that he’s learned over his career and there’s a lot of great application there.

 Two of my favorite podcasts are Masters of Scale by Reid Hoffman and also The Tim Ferriss Show.
 I think both of those are treasure troves of insight for business learning as well as personal development.
 And then as far as blogs go, there are a number of good ones out there.
 Again I like Marty Cagan’s writings on the Silicon Valley Product Group blog.
 They are always very insightful.
 And I found the blogs of Aha and ProdPad, two providers of Product Management resources, to have a lot of great content as well and I reference them quite often.